 How Does On Premises Differ from Off Premises?

 On and off premises refer to the two ways by which applications are managed.
 A software that is managed in-house or by employees of the company is an on-premises application.
 When issues arise, internal staff are the ones that handle them.
 An off-premises program, usually hosted in the cloud or accessible via the Internet, is run and managed by a third-party provider.
 All of the troubleshooting it requires is handled by the provider’s staff.
 In a lot of cases, therefore, off-premises applications are referred to as “cloud software.”

 On-Premises versus Cloud Software

 Compared with cloud software, on-premises applications are much more expensive.
 Apart from spending on licenses, users also need to purchase hardware and hire IT support personnel to maintain them.
 Integrating them into existing systems and processes may also take time.
-But a lot of users prefer this because it is more secure compared with cloud software.
+But a lot of users prefer the model because it is more secure compared with using cloud software.

 Additionally, since the software is installed and operated within the confines of the user’s network, security and IT personnel can directly access it.
 This setup gives them direct control over its configuration, management, and security.

 Pros and Cons of On-Premises versus Cloud Software